 The abuse of Aboriginal prisoners with disabilities in Australian jails is confronting, and ongoing.
-In Part 3 of this special series for New Matilda, Michael Brull looks at the use of solitary confinement against disabled Aboriginal prisoners, exposed in a report written by Human Rights Watch.
+In part 3 of a special five-part series for New Matilda, Michael Brull explores the shocking revelations uncovered in a landmark report written by Human Rights Watch.
 You can read parts 1 and 2 here and here.

 Human Rights Watch (HRW) observes that under international law, solitary confinement means confining a prisoner for 22 hours or more per day “without meaningful human contact”.
 Prolonged solitary confinement occurs when solitary confinement is extended past 15 consecutive days.